emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

 ``--clear-cache``
 	Manually clears the cache of compiled Emscripten system libraries (libc++, libc++abi, libc).

 	This is normally handled automatically, but if you update LLVM in-place (instead of having a different directory for a new version), the caching mechanism can get confused.
 Clearing the cache can fix weird problems related to cache incompatibilities, like *Clang* failing to link with library files.
-This also clears other cached data like the jcache and the bootstrapped relooper.
+This also clears other cached data.
 After the cache is cleared, this process will exit.

 .. _emcc-clear-ports: